 My guess is that this will surprise you as much as it surprised me.
-It comes from Mail Chimp, the autoresponder.
-This is based on 40 million emails!
-Here it is:
+It comes from Mail Chimp, the autoresponder, and it’s based on 40 million emails!

 Boring email subject lines beat creative ones handily.
 Big time.
 No contest.

 The best open rates (60-87%) came from the straightforward, even boring headlines.
 The worst open rates (1-14%) came from subject lines that Mail Chimp classified as “salesy, pushy, or slimy.”
 Mail Chimp suggests that anything that even hints of spam gets tossed (or not opened) immediately.